archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

   - Cards / CardGrid: Curate multi-item showcases (tools, patterns, examples).
   - Use component-specific props as documented in /editing/category/widgets.

-Tone semantics when using Showcase/Vs and category widgets
+## 17. Tone Semantics When Using Showcase/Vs and Category Widgets

 - Positive guidance or recommended options: use tone "positive".
 - Negative, risky, or cautionary guidance: use tone "warning".
 If you need an "error-like" emphasis, use "warning" (the components do not expose a separate "error" tone).